Relintai/pandemonium_engine/README.md

 Currently my best idea is to have 2 sets of popups, and the user can decide whether to have multi window support or not by using the proper ones.
 Still trying to figure out a way to make this simpler.

-### TypedArray
+### TypedArray, PackedTypedArray

-A new Variant type that stores an aray of elements of any single type.
+2 new Variant types that stores an aray of elements of any single type.

 Done: